amitkml/END-NLP-Projects/Stanford_Sentiment_Treebank_Sentiment_Analysis/readme.md

 Here sentiment sentences been marked to Positive or negative depending on my cutoff value of 0.5.
 So any sentence having sentiment value <= 0.5 being marked as Negative.
 Otherwise it is being marked as Positive.

-## Network hyperparameters and Arhitecture
+## Network hyperparameters and Architecture

 ```
 classifier(